Safety Harbor Montessori Academy Re-Entry Plan| Phase II

 Personal Protective Equipment - Our Mask Policy

-Masks are required for staff members while indoors and around others.
+Masks are required for all staff members, students, and visitors while indoors and around others.

 We do realize mask wearing can be a challenge for our littlest ones, but please have faith in our amazing staff.
 They are quite adept at convincing the young ones to follow along, and please be assured they will do it kindly, gently, and respectfully.
 Masks should fit snugly against all sides of the face, cover the nose and mouth, and secure under the chin.
 Gaiters are acceptable if folded in a double layer covering the nose and mouth.